RachelFurlong-dev/milestone-project3-v1/README.md

 On the user profile page (profile.html), users can click the My Houseplants button to view a popup modal of just their own houseplants they have added to the app.I added the functionality within the route decorator which checks if the Mongo username field matches that of the input-field for'username' entered on a form at login.
 ![Display own houseplants modal](screenshots/user-own-houseplants-modal.png).
 ![Display only user's houseplants functionality](screenshots/username-profile.png)

-## Potential Features
-- Add an about page to enable user to find out more about the people behind Houseplantr app.
-- Add a contact form

-## Promotional Opportunity
-- Build upon plant care on the card reveal section, to promote a Houseplantr podcast on YouTube.
-- Add links from the app to Houseplantr's social media sites including YouTube and Vimeo.

 # Technologies Used:
 ## Languages